Meet The Pug Breed

 Although PDE is always terminal, treatment may control seizures and reduce the inflammatory process in the brain for a short period of time.
 A veterinarian may prescribe medication which will make the Pug feel more comfortable, but there is currently no known cure for PDE nor are there medications to alleviate all the symptoms.

 What causes PDE?

 What causes this disease is still being researched!
-The current tests are not yet very accurate and unable to tell which dogs will will be affected.
+The current tests are not yet very accurate and unable to tell which dogs will truly be affected.
 The current test only about 11% of pugs that are S/S (carrying the genes they think may be related) will actually develop PDE which is about 1/8 dogs that are double carries of the gene being researched currently.
 They only have a 12.75% greater chance then dogs with 1 or NO Markers which means not having the currently markers they look for does not mean your dog with not get PDE!!!